metral/pulumihome/Home.md

 ##### Identities

-We have tests that test the login flow and the relationships between pulumi `Organizations` and OAuth identity-backed organizations like GitHub's organizations (`GitHubOrganizations`) and GitLab's groups (`GitLabOrganizations`).
+We have tests that test the login flow and the relationships between pulumi `Organizations` and OAuth identity-backed organizations like GitHub's organizations (`GitHubOrganizations`), GitLab's groups (`GitLabOrganizations`), and Bitbucket Teams (`BitbucketOrganizations`).

-To that extent we have test accounts on GitHub and GitLab whose settings (username, org memberships etc.) must remain as-is.
+To that extent we have test accounts on GitHub, GitLab, and Bitbucket whose settings (username, org memberships etc.) must remain as-is.
 For details on what these test accounts are, see [this](https://docs.google.com/spreadsheets/d/1k-qy39wStLDdC9HfoPo3bdrk10jDASBMJvqeaP2zf_k/edit#gid=910719858) Google Doc on our Team Drive.

+##### Atlassian Bitbucket Tests

+Bitbucket access tokens expire in 2 hours.
+The mechanism to get a fresh access token is to use the `refresh_token` grant type.
+The refresh token for a user is tied to a specific set of OAuth client credentials.
+This means, one cannot take the refresh token for a user produced by our staging OAuth consumer, and try to use it with our testing OAuth consumer.
+They are not interchangeable.

+We use AWS Secrets Manager to store the refresh tokens for the test accounts and these can be used only with our testing OAuth consumer with the `refresh_token` OAuth grant type.
+Furthermore, Travis CI doesn't have env vars per branch, so we have the same refresh tokens in AWS Secrets Manager in all of the AWS accounts.
+When you run the tests locally, you need to have the client credentials for our testing OAuth consumer under the env vars [`TEST_BITBUCKET_OAUTH_ID`](https://github.com/pulumi/pulumi-service/blob/master/cmd/service/model/bitbucket/testutils.go#L54) and [`TEST_BITBUCKET_OAUTH_SECRET`](https://github.com/pulumi/pulumi-service/blob/master/cmd/service/model/bitbucket/testutils.go#L55).
+Otherwise, the tests where an Atlassian user is involved, will be skipped.

 ##### Stripe